leuchtum/PimpMyPLT/README.md

 Well, good question as there are [easy ways](https://matplotlib.org/stable/users/explain/customizing.html) to modify the rcParams.
-PimpMyPLT is just more pythonic.
+PimpMyPLT is just a bit more pythonic.
 It's easy to write your own `Pimper` class (like `PimpUseTeX` , ...) and add functionality.
+But **this project is in a very early development stage**, so don't rely on it...